 On our website you'll find a data plot showing the amount of ≥10 MeV solar protons measured near Earth.
 During huge explosions on the Sun a solar radiation storm can be triggered.
-Solar protons get expelled into interplanetary space space and can travel at speeds near the speed of light in extreme events.
+Solar protons get blown into space and can travel at speeds near the speed of light in extreme events.
 They are the first particles to arrive at Earth so a solar radiation storm can develop very quickly following a major event on the Sun.
-These solar protons are another solid indicator that there was an eruptive solar event that likely launched a coronal mass ejection into space.
-While we can be pretty confident at this stage that a coronal mass ejection was launched into space, this is not the ideal way to determine if the coronal mass ejection is Earth-directed as these particles tend to follow the interplanetary magnetic field: the Parker spiral.
-It has happened that we experienced a solar radiation storm at Earth even though the associated coronal mass ejection did not have an Earth-directed component.
+These solar protons are a good indicator that there was an eruptive solar event that likely launched a coronal mass ejection into space.
+While we can be pretty confident that a coronal mass ejection was launched into space, this is not the ideal way to determine if the coronal mass ejection is Earth-directed as these particles tend to follow the interplanetary magnetic field: the Parker spiral.
+It has happened that we saw a solar radiation storm at Earth even though the associated coronal mass ejection did not have an Earth-directed component.
 This often occurs during events near the western limb but in rare cases, even protons from major far side solar events have reached our planet.
-However, like with solar radio emissions: not every solar eruption causes solar protons to be launched into space.
-Usually only the more stronger eruptions cause solar radiation storms.

 Below we have two great examples of how a coronal mass ejection could look like on the images coming from the SOHO/LASCO instrument package.
 The animation on the left shows a coronal mass ejection as seen by the SOHO/LASCO C2 instrument which is heading towards the north and did not impact Earth.
 There is no halo outline so we can easily conclude that this plasma cloud isn't aimed at Earth.
 On the right however we see a full halo coronal mass ejection as seen by SOHO/LASCO C2.
 The outline of this coronal mass ejection forms a perfect circle engulfing LASCO's entire field of view.
 This means one of two things: the plasma cloud is aimed straight towards or away from us.

-By using all of the imagery available from the SOHO and STEREO missions, the space weather scientists can calculate the departure speed and set an Estimated Time of Arrival (ETA) for the coronal mass ejection.
-We won't go into great detail how to estimate a coronal mass ejection's speed but there are some tools available that can be used to estimate the speed of a coronal mass ejection like the SECCHI Time-Elongation Plots, the Solar Eruptive Event Detection System and the Computer Aided CME Tracking (CACtus) tool.
-After the space weather experts are finished with their reports you can look on our site, the solar wind models and the daily reports from the NOAA SWPC to see when the coronal mass ejection is expected to arrive.
+By using the all of the imagery available from the SOHO and STEREO missions, the space weather scientists can calculate the departure speed and set an Estimated Time of Arrival (ETA) for the coronal mass ejection.
+After they are finished with their reports you can look on our site and look at the solar wind models and the daily reports from the NOAA SWPC to see when the coronal mass ejection is expected to arrive.
 The SpaceWeatherLive team will also provide an analysis during major events.

-However, if you want to give it a go yourself continue reading here!
-Once we know the speed of the coronal mass ejection, we can try to determine when the plasma cloud might arrive at Earth.
+Once we know the speed of the coronal mass ejection, we can determine ourselves when it might arrive.
 With the following table you can determine how long the coronal mass ejection will take to travel from the Sun to Earth providing it does not slow down along the way.
 The times listed below are thus only a guide.
 It is common for coronal mass ejections to arrive earlier or later than the predicted arrival time with a margin of sometimes 6 hours or more!
-The speed and density of the ambient solar wind between the Sun and our planet is a key factor to take into account when determining how much a coronal mass ejection will slow down as it travels from the Sun to Earth.
-This is however a difficult factor to accurately predict as we only have the satellites at the Sun-Earth L1 point to provide us with accurate information about the solar wind conditions.
-We have no idea what the solar wind is like between the Sun and the relatively close-by Earth, Sun-Earth L1 point which makes it very difficult to accurately predict an arrival time.

 |CME speed (km/s)||Travel time (hours)||Days||Hours|

-Once a coronal mass ejection has been launched and we determined that it is aimed at our planet, there is only one thing we can do before the plasma cloud arrives at the satellites at the Sun-Earth L1 point and that is to watch the EPAM plot.
-Most of the more stronger coronal mass ejections drive a shock wave ahead of the plasma cloud itself and this accelerates protons that we can measure with the help of the EPAM instrument on ACE.
+Once a coronal mass ejection has been launched and we determined it is Earth-directed, the only thing we can do is wait and watch the EPAM plot.
+Most coronal mass ejections form a shock ahead of the plasma cloud itself and this accelerates protons that we can measure with the help of the EPAM instrument on ACE.
 We will see how the proton plot keeps rising until the arrival of the coronal mass ejection.
-The first rise in the plot (just after a solar flare which we looked at earlier in this article) is called the "onset" phase.
-The plot keeps rising slowly (ramp up phase) as the coronal mass ejection gets closer.
-Usually a few hours before the actual arrival of the coronal mass ejection a new sharper rise takes place.
-This indicates that the coronal mass ejection is going to arrive soon.
-When the coronal mass ejection arrives at the ACE satellite, the plot peaks.
+The first rise in the plot (just after a solar flare) is called the "onset" phase.
+It keeps rising slowly (ramp up phase) as the coronal mass ejection gets closer.
+A few hours before the actual arrival of the coronal mass ejection a new sharper rise takes place, this indicate that the coronal mass ejection is going to arrive soon.
+When the EPAM plot peaks, then it indicates that the coronal mass ejection has arrived at the DSCOVR satellite.
 The solar wind and interplanetary magnetic field data should now clearly show that the coronal mass ejection has arrived.
-After the coronal mass ejection arrival you will see that the proton levels will slowly decline to normal values... unless there is another coronal mass ejection on its way to Earth of course.
+After the coronal mass ejection arrival you will see that the proton levels will slowly decline to normal values... unless there is another coronal mass ejection on it's way to Earth of course.
 The image below shows an example of the EPAM plot where you can clearly see the different phases.
 Note that slow and weaker coronal mass ejections sometimes do not push a shock wave in front of them.
 These are much harder or impossible to pick out on EPAM!

 Molte persone vengono su SpaceWeatherLive per seguire l'attività del Sole o se c'è un'aurora da vedere, ma con un maggior traffico arrivano maggiori costi del server.
 Considera una donazione se ti piace SpaceWeatherLive in modo da poter mantenere il sito online!